 For carrier aggregation maximum input level is defined as the exact wording TBD, over the aggregated receiver bandwidth, at which the specified relative throughput shall meet or exceed the minimum requirements for the specified reference measurement channel over each component carrier.
 The minimum requirement is the same as the one specified in Table 7.4-1.

-7.4A.2 Void
+7.4A.2 Maximum input level for Intra-band non-contiguous CA

+For intra-band non-contiguous carrier aggregation with FDL_low < 2700 MHz and FUL_low < 2700 MHz with one uplink carrier and two or more downlink sub-blocks, each larger than or equal to 5 MHz, the maximum input level requirements are defined with the uplink configuration in accordance with 7.3A.2.2-1.
+For this uplink configuration, the UE shall meet the requirements for each sub-block as specified in Table 7.4-1 and Table 7.4A-1 for one component carrier and two component carriers per sub-block, respectively.
+The throughput of each downlink component carrier shall be ≥ 95% of the maximum throughput of the specified reference measurement channel as specified in Annex A.3.2 (with one sided dynamic OCNG Pattern OP.1 FDD/TDD as described in Annex A.5.2.1 and A.5.2.2.
+The requirements apply with all downlink carriers active.

 7.4A.3 Maximum input level for Inter-band CA